St. Lawrence species

 • Specified season

-Commercial harvesting is still practiced on the North Shore and the in the Magdalen Islands, but recreational harvesting is the most widespread.
-Harvesting takes place at low tide, and it is forbidden to harvest clams within 125 m of a wharf, due to the risk of contamination.
+Commercial harvesting is still practised on the North Shore and Magdalen Islands, but recreational harvesting is the most widespread practice.
+Harvesting takes place at low tide, and it is forbidden to harvest clams within 125 m of a wharf because of the risk of contamination.

 Shellfish can be toxic.
 Be sure to find out about harvesting conditions and whether your area is open.
 This information can be found on the Fisheries and Oceans Canada website.

 Lean, tender and yet firm meat.
-Do not eat raw or freeze them alive.
+Do not eat raw mussels or freeze them alive.

 • Remove the black membrane covering the siphon before cooking.

-• Steam for 5 minutes, until the shell opens.
+• Steam for five minutes until the shell opens.
 If the shell remains closed, do not eat the clam.

-• No matter how you cook them, make sure you do not over-cook them to maintain their flavor and tender texture.
+• No matter how you cook them, make sure you do not overcook them to maintain their flavour and tender texture.

 • Do not eat clams with broken shells.